redisson/redisson/docs/data-and-services/queues.md

 Below are the available settings per method call:

 - `timeout` - Sets the maximum time to wait when adding messages to a full queue with a limited size.
-If the queue is full, the add operation will block until either:
+If the queue is full, the add method will block until either:
 	- Space becomes available and the message(s) are successfully added.
 	- The specified timeout duration elapses.